iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week9_mapbox/W9_mapbox3.md

 View the data in Mapbox studio [here](https://studio.mapbox.com/tilesets/iamwfx.ab4g098q/#10.23/40.7219/-73.8063) and see what columns are available.

-Notice that there is a column called `house_type`.
+Notice that there is a column called `hous_type`.
 It has the following possible categories:
 - `coop`: co-op buildings
 - `homeless`: homeless shelters,
 - `hpd_sub`: subsidized housing (though remind me to as Josh which type of subsized housing these are, HCV?
 LIHTC?
 MIH?),